-Hello and welcome to the magnificent Gosling class.
-The children are taught by myself, Miss Walker, and are assisted in the classroom by the lovely Mrs Valpy and Mrs Dyball.
+Hello and welcome to the lovely Gosling class.
+The children are taught by myself, Mrs Johnson, and are assisted in the classroom by the amazing Mrs Duggan.

 We strive to make Gosling class a fun, happy and safe place to learn as well as making your child's first year at Roecroft fun, action packed and full of learning and memories.

-Doors open at 8.50am for children to come into school.
-Children line up on the playground in their class lines and their teacher will come out to get them.
-Children come into the classroom, put their book bags, coats, water bottles and any other belongings away, complete their self registration and sit themselves on the carpet to answer the register and ready to start the day.
+Doors open at 8.35am for children to come into school.
+Children arrive on the playground and come into the classroom when their teacher comes out to greet them.
+They put their book bags, coats, water bottles and any other belongings away, complete their self registration and sit themselves on the carpet to answer the register and ready to start the day.

 During the morning we have rolling snack where the children wash their hands, pour their own milk, help themselves to water and choose their snack.
 This is an opportunity for a social time with friends to sit, eat and chat together while developing independence, social and personal self-care skills.